TexasInstruments/edgeai-tidlrunner/docs/custom_datasets.md

  * annotations
    * instances.json

-Afield called category_id in each of the entries in the 'images' entry of the json file indicates the Ground Truth category for each image.
+A field called category_id in each of the entries in the 'images' entry of the json file indicates the Ground Truth category for each image.

 An example for this dataset is here: http://software-dl.ti.com/jacinto7/esd/modelzoo/11_00_00/datasets/vision/animal_classification.zip